 Additional Delivery Point

 The Interconnected Party may request an Additional Delivery Point at any time during the term of this Agreement.
-The Parties shall execute an Amending Agreement in respect of that Additional Delivery Point before commencing any work in relation to it.
+The Parties must execute an Amending Agreement in respect of that Additional Delivery Point before First Gas will commence any work in relation to it.

 In relation to any Additional Delivery Point, First Gas shall: